photobooth-app/photobooth-docs/docs/support/troubleshooting.md

 ## Photobooth app website not available

-In default configuration the app listens to 0.0.0.0:8000, so it can be reached from every computer in the same network on port 8000.
+In default configuration the app listens to port 8000, so it can be reached from every computer in the same network on port 8000.
+On the same computer go to <http://localhost:8000>.

 If the website is not available, the reason could be